creatvie-introvert/btr-directory-mvp/README.md

 ### Attribution statement

-All third-part7y tools and resources used have been credited appropiately.
+All third-party tools and resources used have been credited appropiately.
 Any future additions of external code, assets or media will be documented here and within the codebase where applicable.

 ---

 ## README Maintenance

-This README is trated as a **living document** and was updated throughout the planning and development of the MVP.
+This README is treated as a **living document** and was updated throughout the planning and development of the MVP.

 Key sections such as **UX decisions, features, data model, testing, and deployment** were documented incrementally to ensure accuracy and traceability.
-Any significant changes to scope, architecture, or implementation were reflected in the README as the occured.
+Any significant changes to scope, architecture, or implementation were reflected in the README as they occurred.

 This approach ensures that the documentation remains reliable for future development, collaboration, and project handover.